 In addition to any other Code Compliance penalty the City has, failure to maintain a historic resource as outlined in the Ordinance shall constitute a public nuisance, which, if not addressed, entitles the City to cause the maintenance to be performed at the Owner's expense.
 The goal of these provisions is to prevent/minimize demolition by neglect.
-Lastly, economic hardship has been built into both the Demolition (Section 17.33.090) and Maintenance (Section 17.33.120) sections as a potential consideration for such requests as discussed by the Planning Commission previously.
+Lastly, economic hardship has been built into both the Demolition (Section 17.33.090) and Maintenance (Section 17.33.120) sections as a potential consideration for such requests.